suds123/index-oracle-to-solr/README.md

 |MemSQL|✔        | ✔    |        |  ✔     |           | Hor  | ✔ | ✔ | C++  | 2013 |
 |Couchbase|✔     | ✔    | ✔      |        | ✔✔       | Hor  | ✔ | ✔ | C++  | 2010 |

-# Product evaluation
+# Product selection and evaluation
 For the purpose of evaluation we have selected Solr, Elasticsearch, Oracle (Text) and Apache Ignite.
+The selected products were tested on a single VM on GCP (4 vCPUs + 15GB RAM) with 27 million records.

 ## Solr
   1. [Install SolrCloud](solr/install-solr-cloud/README.md)